SCRAMA Protocol for Password Authentication

 An alternate approach to using plain passwords is to use a challenge response protocol that communicates hashes, such as CRAM-MD5 or DIGEST-MD5.
 These are often used without TLS protection, although this is generally a bad idea, as an intercepted hash could be subjected to brute force attack.
 Using TLS gives some of the advantages described above for plain over TLS.
 There is no protection (or in some cases weak protection) against man in the middle attack, and the same poor level of protection against server spoofing that plain over TLS has.

 A key problem with hashed protocols is that they require the server either to store the plain password or to store a mechanism specific plain text equivalent (that restricts use of other mechanisms).
 Database attack is a higher risk if hashed protocols are used.

 Users will often choose poor passwords if they are allowed to.
 Having good user passwords is important for all password deployments.
 For this reason, it is important to control password policy.
 A good way to achieve this is to use a directory server to hold passwords and enforce password policy.
-This is discussed in the Isode white paper Password Policy for Directories.

 How SCRAM Improves Things

 Those interested in a detailed understanding as to how SCRAM works should read the specification.
 This paper attempts to give a high level description of the key features.